jborden/threejs-game-template/resources/leiningen/new/threejs_game/README.md

 in online cljs tutorials.
 The provided externs files has examples of doing this using methods and properties that are used by this project but are not included in cljsjs/three externs.

+Note: The project begins with no errors at the command line or in the console.